 HOLY (MAUNDY) THURSDAY at ZION

-Thursday April 18th we will be serving a Holy Thursday meal at 5:30 PM followed by a worship service with communion at 6:30 PM.
+Thursday April 14th there will be a worship service with communion at 6:30 PM.